 Troubleshooting Problem Cause Solution - My new starter has more/less teeth then my OE unit We specifically engineer each starter block to work with the specified ring gear.
 This means depending on the starter used a 9,10,11 tooth gear may all fit the same application. - You're good to go! - Starter clicks when hot or cold - Starter only cranks intermittently - Starter drive jumps in and out during cranking - Starter drive grinds on engagement - Starter hangs up on disengagement This is typically caused by low voltage from the ignition circuit (ignition switch, neutral safety/clutch switch, remote mounted solenoid if equipped).
-The starter must have a minimum of 11.5V at the ignition switch post during cranking (voltage will normally be lower when the engine is hot), voltage lower than 11V will cause premature solenoid failure and intermittent cranking.
-Ignition circuit voltage is independent of the battery and can even occur with even the best battery installed. - Check starter grounding - Increase wire gauge on ign circuit - Check for voltage drop across neutral safety/ign switch - Check for loose crimps or connections - Starter drags or cranks slowly This can be caused by few different issues. - Poor starter grounding - Improper cable sizing - Low battery voltage - Battery doesn't hold voltage under load - Initial engine timing set to high - Clean mounting surface and/or add ground strap - Increase starter battery cable gauge - Load test battery to verify condition - Consider start retard box to step down timing - Starter drive is too close to ring gear This is due to the +/- tolerances in the engine block, crank flange, flexplate/flywheel.
-Due to core shifts in OE engine blocks, previously unknown issues may become present. - Adjust starter by adding/removing inner shim - Check for tolerance issues in ring gear (Cracks, damage, etc) - Verify ring is flush with crank flange
+The starter must have a minimum of 11V at the ignition switch post during cranking (voltage will normally be lower when the engine is hot), voltage lower than this will cause premature solenoid failure and intermittent cranking.
+Ignition circuit voltage is independent of the battery and can even occur with even the best battery installed.
+Check starter grounding Increase wire gauge on ign circuit Check for voltage drop across neutral safety/ign switch Check for loose crimps or connections - Starter drags or cranks slowly This can be caused by a few different issues. - Poor starter grounding - Improper cable sizing - Low battery voltage - Battery doesn't hold voltage under load - Initial engine timing set to high Clean mounting surface and/or add ground strap Increase starter battery cable gauge Load test battery to verify condition Consider start retard box to step down timing - Starter drive is too close to ring gear This can be due to the +/- tolerances in the engine block, crank flange, flexplate/flywheel.
+These tolerances can stack against each other and cause an alignment issues. - Adjust starter by adding/removing inner shim - Check for tolerance issues in ring gear (Cracks, damage, etc) - Verify ring is flush with crank flange